-If you know where to look, you’ll find that Los Angeles is filled with impressive historical buildings that are truly a sight to see.
-Whether you love architecture or simply want to learn more about the history of early Los Angeles, here are some great examples of historic buildings in the area.
+If you know where to look, you’ll find that Los Angeles is filled with impressive historical buildings that are indeed a sight to see.
+Whether you love architecture or want to learn more about the history of early Los Angeles, here are some great examples of historic buildings in the area.

 The Banning House was built in 1863 and is today a cultural and historical landmark in Los Angeles County.
-The house was built in the Greek Revival-Victorian style and today is actually known as one of the best examples of the Greek Revival architectural style in the West.
-The home was built by Phineas Banning, an American businessman and entrepreneur who is known as the Father of the Port of Los Angeles.
+The house was built in the Greek Revival-Victorian style and today is known as one of the best examples of the Greek Revival architectural style in the West.
+The home was built by Phineas Banning, an American businessman, and entrepreneur who is known as the Father of the Port of Los Angeles.
 Come and visit the Banning house and museum today.